yielda-game/yielda-game.github.io/_posts/2022-08-29-making-money-with-ponzifarm.md

 Just remember that every other player will be doing the exact same thing!

 We've released **ponziFarm** with a comprehensive set of metrics designed to help you see through every subterfuge other players might devise.
 But we haven't thought of _everything!_ That's part of the fun.

 Our job going forward is to listen to our players and create new tools to expose whatever tricks your fellow players dream up.
+Your job is to get ahead of the curve and _stay_ there.

 So do your worst... and then we'll do our best to level the playing field.